Spanish LSA+ CuzcoCusco, PeruLima, Peru

-The LSA+ is hosted by Centro Tinku, which means “encounter” in Quechua.
-Housed in a large colonial building with classrooms, a central patio, and a small restaurant—Centro Tinku located in one of Cusco's most traditional neighborhoods behind one of the main cathedrals.
+The Department of Spanish and Portuguese offers an advanced language study abroad program in Cusco, Peru.
+The LSA+ is hosted by Centro Tinku, which means "encounter" in Quechua.
+Housed in a large colonial building with classrooms, a central patio, and a small restaurant—Centro Tinku is located in one of Cusco's most traditional neighborhoods behind one of the main cathedrals.

 Cusco (at almost 10,000 feet in the Andes), is a city that was once the center of the Inca Empire.
 Today, Cusco is a thriving metropolis of around 500,000 inhabitants and characterized by its distinctive mestizo culture and monolithic architecture.
 Spanish colonial monuments erected on the base of partially dismantled Inca buildings dominate the city.
 The city was designated the archeological capital of the Americas in the 1950s and more recently the historic center a UNESCO world heritage site.
 Indeed, Cusco has always been the cultural and artistic hub of the entire Andes.
 The world-famous Cuzco School of painting emerged there during colonial times, and more recently it has become a city of photographers spawning the Cuzco School of Photography and the influential Cuzco School of Cinema.
 Overlooking the city is the colossal religious center of Sacsayhuaman, and a few hours by train lies the citadel of Machu Picchu—declared in 2007 as one of the seven wonders of the world and, as such, drawing increasing global attention.